 What to Bring

-In order to get your Boston University Terrier ID, you will need:
+To get your BU student ID, you will need:

-- A government issued photo ID (passport or driver's license)
+- A government-issued photo ID (passport, driver’s license, or driver’s permit)

-- High school ID card AND birth certificate
+- High school photo ID card AND birth certificate

 In each dorm room, you will find: